 Here, there’s Bled Castle sitting high on a cliff above the lake, and Bled Island in the center of the lake, reached by traditional wooden boats called pletna.
 There are a range of hiking paths around the lake, meandering in and out of woodlands and villages.
 The town of Bled is a popular place to base yourself to explore the lake, but staying in the capital of Ljubljana puts you in easy reach, too.

 The Hungarian capital that straddles the Danube River – and formerly the capital of the illustrious Austro-Hungarian Empire – Budapest is made up of three cities – Buda, Pest, and Obuda.
-Buda, in the north, is characterized by its Neo-Gothic spires – in particular, the soaring Parliament Building.
+Pest, in the east, is characterized by its Neo-Gothic spires – in particular, the soaring Parliament Building.

 Around the city, enjoy the much-loved thermal baths, spend an evening at the opera, pedal around Margaret Island, and hop around the emblematic ruin bars.